jkk/cantata/README.md

          :strategy :multiple)
 ```

-Both fetching strategies -- single vs. multiple round trips -- have benefits and costs.
-Cantata lets you choose.

-More fetching strategies may be added in future versions (lazy fetching, for example).
+Of course, when selecting data from one-to-many or many-to-many relationships, you should keep database impact in mind.
+Single round trips are best when you're selecting a small number of columns from the target table, because each top-level row gets repeated for each related row in the result set (setting the `:flat` query option to true will show this).
+Multiple round trips prevent reptition of top-level rows but you pay for each trip.
+Cantata assumes you know what you're doing.
+Don't shoot your foot off!

-Joins can be made explicit, which overrides implicit joins of the same name:
+Joins can always be made explicit, which overrides implicit joins of the same name:

 ```clj
 ;; No nesting